riga/aws-setup/README.md

 # aws-setup

-A Node Module and Command Line Tool for initializing AWS setups via scripts or JSON.
+A Node Module and Command Line Tool for initializing AWS setups via JSON, YAML or JS scripts.

-It allows you to define your entire AWS server setup, simple or complex, within JSON or JavaScript files.
+It allows you to define your entire AWS server setup, simple or complex, simple files.
 You can use ___variables___ and ___formatters___ if your definitions need to be dynamic!